OzTamir/Databases-Project/README.md

       - new_product.py 		: Includes class for new product
       - new_purchase.py 	: Includes class for new purchase
       - new_order.py		: Defines a class for new orders
+      - new_category.py   : Defines a view for creating new categories

     - ui_utils.py		: Includes utility functions for UI
     - ui_manager.py		: Define the UIManager, responsible for handling UI